• Skip to main content

 P2015 VW Fault Code: Intake Manifold Failure

 Receiving a P2015 code on your Volkswagen will read out “Intake Manifold Runner Pos.
 Sen/Switch Circuit Bank X” or anything intake manifold related.
 When this engine code pops, 9 times out of 10 it is the intake manifold runner or the flap position sensor that has failed.
 This code is most common on the earlier 2.0t TSI & 2.0t TDI Volkswagen engines.
 The majority of the time, this code will be covered under VW extended warranty, so the first thing we advise is to call VW directly or your local dealer to see if it is covered.
-If your vehicle is out of warranty, read below for diagnosis, DIY guides, and replacement parts for the P2015 VW engine code.
+If your vehicle is out of warranty, read below for diagnosis, DIY guides, and replacement parts for this fault code.

 What is the Intake Manifold and why is it important?
 Essentially the intake manifold’s job is to supply fresh air to the cylinders.
 Air from the engine will go through the air intake, then the throttle body, and enter the intake manifold which will filter the air and push it evenly into the cylinders to ensure proper air to fuel ratios.
 A failing intake manifold can cause uneven distribution of airflow to the cylinders which can lead to performance and efficiency issues in your engine.